sciknoworg/OntoAligner/README.md

 </div>

-**OntoAligner** is a Python library built to make ontology alignment/matching easy for everyone in the community!
+**OntoAligner** is a Python library built to make ontology alignment/matching easy to use for everyone!

 ## Installation
 OntoAligner is available on PyPI and can be installed with pip: